SystemSpace/Compendium/compendium.rst

 In terms of infantry weapons, what's the most prominent kind of weapon?
   Either magic, magic bullets, energy bullets or railguns (from magic side to science side).

-Is it possible to use magic to alter the properties of a projectile on the go?
-Right as you shoot them?
-  Yes, this is very commonly done.

-How destructive can magic from a single mage get?
-  Depends on how powerful they are.

-what would you say about the average mage, in terms of destructive capability?
-  Mmm, if expending all their energy they can do a bit.

-What does warfare and combat look like in LFE?
-  There's usually a few main points in an area, which are assaulted.
-Once these are taken, the place is almost always theirs.

-  The combat system in most common cultures is far different from ours.
-Where ours is about eliminating the enemy, the LFEian is not like that at all.

-  The LFEian combat system is mainly based on pride and being able to execute actions.
-It's more an art than a fight - you try to fire your magic / bullets / kicks in the most beautiful yet powerful way possible, to make the enemy unable to execute their own actions.
-Once all participants run out of stamina, the one with the best actions usually wins (either by a jury, if official or just decided between participants).
-Death is not really valued, so nobody really tries to go for the kill.
-If anything, people try to go for a soulshatter, but this is seen as very rude.

-  Killing is illegal there too after all, all wars are on an incapacitation basis.

-  Dying is so invaluable and such a useless part of battle that it's become a taboo, not that it doesn't happen at all.

-  There are exceptions though, in environmentally hostile environments etc. If a ship blows another up, you'll die.

-  Fights that are in a non-hostile environment almost always end in incapacitation of a team, assassinations etc. outside of a controlled battle don't follow this.

-Is dying or being incapacitated safer?
-  Inncapacitation can hurt really fucking bad, which might shatter you if it goes on for too long, while death is quite simple.

-  Dying is less dangerous than incapacitation.

 How much of Life can LFE viewers see and understand?
   Only as much as we allow them to see.
 They know about this project, they know that Life will be deleted.

   There has been some import/export to/from Life in most previous iterations, but we have not hit that stage this iteration.

-Are there cars or highways or any other form of public transportation in LFE?
-  They actually have a rather nice, layered transporation system, with both air, land, space and sea, but public transportation still sucks.

-  At least that's what I've heard about ghakuwent'sj's main transportation provider, Onestep.

 Can LFE viewers access systemspace.link?
   They can, but they cannot interact.
 (They read the imageboard, but do not post.)